syncfusion-content/javascript-docs/js/Maps/User-Interaction.md

 #### Absolute Position

 Based on the margin values of X and Y-axes, the navigation control can be positioned with the help of the **x** and **y** properties available in `absolutePosition`.
-For positioning the navigation control based on margins corresponding to a map, `dockPosition` value is set as ‘_none_’.
+For positioning the navigation control based on margins corresponding to a Map, `dockPosition` value is set as ‘_none_’.

 #### Dock Position

-The navigation control can be positioned in following locations within the container.
+The navigation control can be positioned in the following locations within the container.

 * topLeft
 * topCenter